donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 ### Wind Generation

-In the implementation, the wind force is fomred by adding noise to the base wind force.
+In the implementation, the wind force is formed by adding noise to the base wind force.

 The noise is generated from several levels of gradient noise function.
-Gradient noise function with different grid sizes are added to generate noise.
+Gradient noise functions with different grid sizes are added to generate noise.
-The noise value is passed to trigonometric function to generate position continuous wind noise force.
+The noise value is passed to a trigonometric function to generate position-continuous wind noise force.
 The noise moves its position according to the direction of the base wind force.

 The movement speed of wind noise is linear with the square root of the length of the base wind force.
-This is because wind speed is linear with square root of the wind force magnitude in actual physics.
+This is because wind speed is linear with the square root of the wind force magnitude in actual physics.

-This is a slight modification of the method [presented by Pixel Ant Games in GIC](https://youtu.be/LCqeVnmcz3E?si=gny2cCKcLBKCCtnF&t=306)
+This is a slight modification of the method in the [presentation made by Pixel Ant Games at GIC](https://youtu.be/LCqeVnmcz3E?si=gny2cCKcLBKCCtnF&t=306)

 ### Results